 Matthew Vines is the founder and executive director of The Reformation Project and the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships.
 He lives in Wichita, Kansas.

 Matthew attended Harvard University from 2008 to 2010.
 He then took a leave of absence in order to research the Bible and homosexuality and work toward LGBT inclusion in the church.
 In March 2012, Matthew delivered a speech at a church in his hometown about the Bible and homosexuality, calling for acceptance of gay Christians and their marriage relationships.
-Since then, the video of the speech has been seen nearly a million times on YouTube, leading to a feature story in The New York Times.
+Since then, the video of the speech has been seen more than a million times on YouTube, leading to a feature story in The New York Times.

 In 2013, Matthew launched The Reformation Project, a non-profit organization dedicated to training LGBT Christians and their allies to reform church teaching on sexual orientation and gender identity.
 He is now expanding his efforts with conferences and regular speaking engagements across the country.
 God and the Gay Christian has generated significant media attention, with US News & World Report calling it “profoundly important” and veteran religion reporter David Crumm writing that it “is going to be a classic.”